rostools/r-cubed-intro/README.md

 - [Reproducible Quantitative Methods](https://cbahlai.github.io/rqm-template/)
 course template

-Most of the material comes from a course I taught to the Danish Diabetes Academy in March, 2019:
+Most of the material comes from a course we taught for the Danish Diabetes Academy in March, 2019:
 [*"Reproducible Quantitative Methods: Data analysis workflow using R"*](https://v1--dda-rcourse.netlify.com/).